ColtonMumley/Recordmendation/README.md

 ## Spotify Web Api Auth Server

 For this project to run, you need to sign up for a Spotify developer account to obtain a client ID and client secret.
-Then clone https://github.com/spotify/web-api-auth-examples and enter your ID and secret in app.js.
-To run this authentication server, which serves as the backend of my project, navigate to /auth-server and run  `node app.js`
+Then clone https://github.com/spotify/web-api-auth-examples into a folder called auth-server and enter your ID and secret in app.js.
+To run this authentication server, which serves as the back-end of my project, navigate to /authorization_code and run  `node app.js`.
+Outside of the auth-server folder, create a new folder called client.
+This client folder will contain the React code that serves as the front-end of my project.
+Clone my git repo into this client folder.

 ## Available Scripts